Miles Martinet HP371, Monaghan, December 1943

 were affected by the crash, knowing that a stranger had met his

 met his death in their community at the side of a road.

-An exhibition will open in June 2018 in Monaghan County Museum
+An exhibition opened in June 2018 in Monaghan County Museum and

 Compiled by Dennis Burke, 2018, with the kind assistance of

 John McMillan's extended family and Mr D McIlloone.

 Information sourced via Irish Army Archives, RAF Museum Hendon,